tngranados/tech-challenge-time/README.md

 ### Requirements

 For the backend, you need to have installed and configured [Go](https://golang.org).
+For the frontend, you need to have installed and configured [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ### Dependencies

 To install dependencies for the backend, run the following commands inside the project folder:
 `make deps`

+To install dependencies for the frontend, run the following commands inside the frontend folder:
+`npm install`

+### Development

+Inside the project folder, run the following command to start the backend server:

+`go run .`

+Inside the frontend folder, run the following commands to start the development frontend server:

+`REACT_APP_SERVICE_URL=http://localhost:8080 npm start`

+This will initiate the frontend server.
+The project will be available at http://localhost:3000/.

 ### Production build

 A Dockerfile has been provided that will build the application and create an docker image ready to deploy it.

-Inside the project folder, run the following command to build the image:
+Inside the project folder, create a .env file (you can copy 'default.env') and then run the following command to build the images:

-`docker build -t pento-task .`
+`docker-compose build`

-Then, you can run a container:
+Then, run the following command:

-`docker run -it -p 3000:8080 --rm pento-task`
+`docker-compose up`

 The project will be available at http://localhost:3000/.